arianaolson419/Lab3/README.md

 We felt this would give us a good mix of simplicity, while still allowing the execution of complex programs.

 We broke up our single-cycle CPU design into three main components: an instruction parser, a PC calculator, and a core module.
 The instruction parser decoded instructions from instruction memory directly into the control signals we used for the various components in our other modules.
 Our PC calculator handled the changes that needed to be made to the program counter based on information from the various J-type instructions.
-Finally, our core module handled the main functions performed by R and I-type instructions, handling calculations and load/store word operations.
+Finally, our core module addressed the main functions performed by R and I-type instructions, handling calculations and load/store word operations.

 ## Architechture